What questions are being asked in the 2023 survey?

 - enhance the process of statistical enquiry across the curriculum

-How do I get to visit a school to take a photo, interview the kids etc?
+How do I get to visit a school to take a photo, interview students, etc?

 Visit here to see which schools are participating, and either contact the school or Rachel Cunliffe (email@example.com) to arrange with the specific teachers who have registered from those schools.